• Home

 HAPPY 100TH BIRTHDAY

+Can we live till 100 years of age?
+Why do people living in other areas do it?
+Perhaps if we treated old age as a disease, conditions like cancer, diabetes, cardiovascular issues, and autoimmune diseases might not dominate our terminal passage.
+But what if everything you think you know about aging is wrong?
+What if aging is a disease—and that disease is treatable?
 In Lifespan, one of the world’s foremost experts on aging and genetics reveals a groundbreaking new theory that will forever change the way we think about why we age and what we can do about it.
 Aging isn’t immutable; we can have far more control over it than we realize.
-This eye-opening and provocative work takes us to the front lines of research that is pushing the boundaries on our perceived scientific limitations, revealing incredible breakthroughs - many from Dr. David Sinclair’s own lab - that demonstrate how we can slow down, or even reverse, the genetic clock.
-The key is activating newly discovered vitality genes - the decedents of an ancient survival circuit that is both the cause of aging and the key to reversing it.
-Dr. Sinclair shares the emerging technologies and simple lifestyle changes - such as intermittent fasting, cold exposure, and exercising with the right intensity - that have been shown to help lead to longer lives.
+This eye-opening and provocative work takes us to the front lines of research that is pushing the boundaries of our perceived scientific limitations, revealing incredible breakthroughs—many from Dr. David Sinclair’s own lab—that demonstrate how we can slow down, or even reverse, the genetic clock.
+The key is activating newly discovered vitality genes—the descendants of an ancient survival circuit that are both the cause of aging and the key to reversing it.
+Dr. Sinclair shares the emerging technologies and simple lifestyle changes, such as exercise programs tailored for senior fitness, intermittent fasting, cold exposure, and exercising with the right intensity, that have been shown to lead to longer lives.
 Hit the button and listen to the sample stream.

 Find out more